ARCAD-Software/iunit-vscode/docs/pages/getting-started.md

 # Getting Started

 ## Prerequisites
-An up and running ARCAD-iUnit server, version 24.0 or above.
+An up and running ARCAD iUnit server, version 24.0 or above.
 The server's installation package can be downloaded from [ARCAD's Customer Portal](https://portal.arcadsoftware.com/).

 ## Install  the VSCode Extension (Using VSIX File)
-1. Download and install the `ARCAD-iUnit` extension from [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=arcadsoftware.arcad-iunit).
+1. Download and install the `ARCAD iUnit` extension from [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=arcadsoftware.arcad-iunit).
 Open Visual Studio Code.
 Navigate to the Extensions view by clicking on the Extensions icon in the sidebar or pressing Ctrl+Shift+X.
 Click the three dot icon (...) in the upper-right corner of the Extensions view and select "Install from VSIX."